DocuClipper logo

 Tagging accounts: the holder workflow

-Open the Accounts tab inside your Bank/CC project.
-Each row is one account, with the institution, masked number, and statement count.
+Open the Accounts tab in your Bank/CC project's section nav.
+Each row is one account, showing its institution, masked account number (and routing number when known), display name, and attributes.

 For a forensic investigation, the most useful pattern is to tag every account with a holder and a subject_role:

-account_type—checking,savings,operating,trust,escrow,credit_cardcustodian— for accounts held by a fiduciarycurrency— for cross-border work
+• custodian — for accounts held by a fiduciary

 Free-form keys also work.
-Anything you tag is available as a Flow of Funds filter chip and is included as a column in the XLSX export, so be deliberate — a tag taxonomy you'll reuse beats one-off scribbles.
+Anything you tag becomes a Flow of Funds filter and a column in the XLSX export, so be deliberate — a tag taxonomy you'll reuse beats one-off scribbles.

-You can also rename the display name inline.
+You can also rename the display name inline (click the pencil next to the name).
 The display name is what shows up on the Sankey diagram and in the export, so rename to whatever your report will read best (Subject A — Chase ...4521).

 Tracing flows: filtering by holder or role

-Open Advanced Analysis → Flow of Funds.
-The new filter chips at the top of the chart let you scope by any account attribute or by a specific account.
+Open the Advanced Analysis section, then the Flow of Funds tab.
+(Flow of Funds is built from categorized transactions — if you see "No categorized transactions found," categorize the project first.)
+The filter bar at the top of the chart lets you scope by any account attribute or by a specific account.

-A typical "Subject A → Subject B → next hop" trace:
+A typical "Subject A → Subject B" trace:

-holder=Subject Bas a second filter and updates the table below the chart in sync. - The URL bar updates with every filter — copy it to share the exact view with a partner or attach to your work paper.
+3. The URL bar updates with every chip — copy it to share the exact view with a partner or attach to your work paper.

 Filters combine. subject_role=subject plus account_type=operating is "the operating accounts of any of my subjects." holder=Subject A plus a specific counterparty account gives you the dyad view.

-Clicking any node or link on the Sankey adds the corresponding filter rather than navigating away.
-The chart, the transaction table, and the URL stay in sync so the analysis is always one click away from a screenshot you can drop in a report.
+Clicking on the Sankey adds a chip rather than navigating away: an account node pins that account, and a link pins that source→destination flow.
+The chart, the transaction table, and the URL stay in sync, so the analysis is always one click away from a screenshot you can drop in a report.

 The Flow of Funds export